Cozy Books to Read in the Fall of 2024

 More Fall-ish Authors

 The list above includes our favorite cozy autumn books, along with the books at the top of our fall reading lists.
-However, there are a few other authors that consistently come up as winners for this season.
+However, there are a few other authors that consistently pen winners for this season.
 If you need more fall reads for your TBR pile, try Anthony Doers, Colson Whitehead, and Sally Rooney.
 Some even find fall the perfect season for romance novels by Nicholas Sparks.

 More Autumn Book Recommendations